AdobeDocs/learning-manager.en/help/migrated/accessibility-captivate-prime.md

 ### Users who have difficulty with color

-Adobe Captivate Prime Learner role strives to provide users with a User Interface that is clear and readable in accordance with WCAG 2.1 standards.
+Adobe Learning Manager Learner role strives to provide users with a User Interface that is clear and readable in accordance with WCAG 2.1 standards.

 For a better experience on the learner page, use the [Vivid theme](https://helpx.adobe.com/in/captivate-prime/administrators/feature-summary/themes.html).

 ### Users who have limited mobility and reach

-Adobe Captivate Prime continues to focus on Accessibility and plans to improve the current capabilities which will allow learners of the system to navigate through the 'Learner' role better.
+Adobe Learning Manager continues to focus on Accessibility and plans to improve the current capabilities which will allow learners of the system to navigate through the 'Learner' role better.

 ### Closed captioning support for videos